IshadP/Obsidian_Notes/_Quick Notes/CRT.md

 ![[Pasted image 20250120073755.png]]

 tjso is not so good en
-tjwua re we gond this?
+tjwua re we gond thifjdalafadjaljs?